Jaasia25/R2-Task/README.md

 ### 4. Download Model Weights

-The required final fine-tuned model weights (`yolov8s.pt` or `yolov8m.pt`) should be placed in the project root directory.
+The required final fine-tuned model weights should be updated in config.yaml in the config directory.

 **Weights Location**: Check the `models/` directory for saved checkpoints from the iterative training process.
 If the final model weights are not in the root directory, they can be retrieved from the `models/` folder (e.g., `models/fish_yolov87/weights/best.pt`).